Ebenezer Joshua: Politics

 In 1957, Ebenezer and Ivy became the first married couple to be elected to a parliament of the British West Indies.
 In 1961, upon Saint Vincent and the Grenadines gaining increased autonomy, Joshua became chief minister.
 He held the additional portfolio of minister of finance.
 His PPP saw continued success in subsequent elections.
 Joshua supported the unsuccessful Federation of the West Indies.
 In 1962 Joshua discontinued government subsidies for the sugar growers, leading the Mt Bentinck Sugar Cane Factory to close after years of financial mismanagement.
 He then travelled to Barbados for a regional meeting on agricultural problems; a misunderstanding of this sequence of events and Vincentian history by American musician Eric von Schmidt became the basis for the song "Joshua Gone Barbados".

 In 1967 the PPP lost their parliamentary majority and Joshua was succeeded by Robert Milton Cato, leader of the Saint Vincent Labour Party.
-After the 1972 elections, Joshua was appointed Minister of Finance in the cabinet of James Fitz-Allen Mitchell.
+He was appointed leader of the opposition from 1967 to 1972.
+After the 1972 elections, Joshua was appointed Deputy Premier and Minister of Finance in the cabinet of James Fitz-Allen Mitchell.
 He resigned in 1974.

 Joshua remained in parliament, but the PPP began to decline as the New Democratic Party emerged as political competition.
 In 1979 the PPP lost all parliamentary representation.
 Joshua resigned as party leader in 1980, and the party was dissolved in 1984.